Skip to content

 type = string

-description = "Specify a comment describing the IP address.
-For additional information, see: https://mariadb.com/docs/skysql/security/nr-firewall/"
+description = "Specify a comment describing the IP address."

 }